StatCan/ingress-istio-controller/README.md

 This controller is a reimplementation of the logic implemented by the [Istio Ingress](https://istio.io/latest/docs/tasks/traffic-management/ingress/kubernetes-ingress/) which creates VirtualServices based on Ingress objects and routes their traffic through a Gateway.

-This reimplementation is du to that fact that in Istio 1.6, the core logic changed and instead of all of the generated VirtualServices routing through a single
+This reimplementation is due to that fact that in Istio 1.6, the core logic changed and instead of all of the generated VirtualServices routing through a single
 Gateway object, each VirtualService received their own.
 This caused issues for the Cloud Native Platform at Statistics Canada due to the fact that a wildcard certificate is used to simplify application deployment.
 The issue is documented here: [istio/istio#24385](https://github.com/istio/istio/issues/24385).